-Of all the Fitbits, the Blaze is perhaps the best suited for high intensity training right now.
+Along with the Blaze, the Ionic is the Fitbit best suited for high intensity training right now.

-The watch-style wearable with a built-in heart rate monitor is the only Fitbit in the tracker family that makes the most of the Fitstar integration letting you follow workouts step-by-step on the Blaze's touchscreen display.
-Workouts include a Quick HIIT and are recommended based on other activities you've tracked.
+The smartwatch with a built-in heart rate monitor is joined by Fitbit's Coach personal training app letting you follow workouts step-by-step on the Ionic's touchscreen display.
+Workouts are recommended based on other activities you've tracked.
 So if you've put in a big run, it might be time to mix things up with a shorter, more intense burst of exercise.

 MyZone smart shirt

-We're big fans of the MZ-3 heart rate monitoring chest strap, and now this connected t-shirt builds the tech straight into the garment.
+We're big fans of the MZ-3 heart rate monitoring chest strap, and now this connected t-shirt lets you connect the tech straight into the garment.